rossmcf/dough/README.md

 # Dough
 A _really_ simple money library, for when you don't care about currencies, string formatting, or units.

-Dough is a painfully simple package, to make handling money more explicit, and a little safer, while trying to avoid making your code look awkward.
+The aim of Dough is to make handling money more explicit, and a little safer, while trying to avoid making your code look awkward.

 ### Assumptions
 This package makes a few assumptions to keep things simple: